KSP-KOS/KOS/doc/source/language/user_functions.rst

     // Note, in this example, the keyword 'declare' is
     // spelled out explicitly.
 You can choose to do so
     // if you wish.
-It's up to you what you aestetically
+It's up to you what you aesthetically
     // prefer.

-    // Cacluate what component of a vessel's surface
+    // Calculate what component of a vessel's surface
     // velocity is Northward:
     declare function north_velocity {
       declare parameter which_vessel.